sethmlarson/mashpack/README.md

   and the second is 1 indicating stop.
 - 1283 == (b0000101 << 7) + b0000011 == b00001010000011
 ```

-### Alignment

-mshpck has the chance of aligning data on a nibble boundary instead of a byte boundary
-when "nibbleable" data types are combined in a collection with non-nibblable data types.
-This can come with a performance penalty for encoding and decoding but can be avoided
-in some situations with maps.

-One of those situations is when maps do not need to be ordered.
-In this case
-each key-value pair is assesed if it will be guaranteed to hit a byte boundary
-and will be encoded first.
-Then objects that contain collections in their values
-and finally objects that are nibblable to reduce the performance penalty.

-After encoding an array or map if the encoded object does not hit a byte boundary then the
-specification will pad zero bits until the object hits a byte boundary.

 ### Arrays (`array`)